 1. Try your best to blend in

+No one wants to be that middle-aged tourist in Greece with the beige shorts and floral shirt, roaming the streets in flip flops and a string-attached bucket hat with a Canon camera hanging around their neck (you know the one).
 Would you see a local wearing the glorious aforementioned outfit?
 Definitely not.
 You don’t want to stand out in the crowd – that’s when you become an easy target for pickpockets and scammers; especially when you’re wearing enough jewelry to sink a boat.

+- Don’t use the back pockets in your jeans.
 Items in the front pockets are less likely to be stolen from, considering you’re more likely to see someone coming and you’ll definitely feel it easier.

-Especially if you’re carrying valuables.
+- Ditch the rucksack for a crossbody bag that can be hidden underneath clothes, especially if you’re carrying valuables.
 A shoulder bag can be easily swiped by a passing cyclist or pedestrian, so steer clear of these.

+- Wear your backpack in front of you.
 When I was younger, I noticed that people would wear their backpacks on their front.
 I never understood why, and genuinely thought it looked ridiculous.
 Now, it makes sense to have it in front of you so you can see everything, rather than on your back where it’s easily accessible to pickpockets.

+- Make sure to dress appropriately for the culture of your destination.
 Know when to cover your knees and shoulders, hair, and arms.
 This is not only to ward off unwanted attention (tourists stick out like a sore thumb when wearing “westernized” clothing) but, also as a sign of respect when visiting religious monuments.